Interactive Components

 }

-The opposite process, that is, collecting values from persistent properties, is handled by the saveState() method.
+The opposite process, i.e., collecting values from persistent properties, is handled by the saveState() method.

 Signals in Depth

-A signal causes a page reload like the original request (with the exception of AJAX) and invokes the method signalReceived($signal) whose default implementation in class Nette\Application\UI\Component tries to call a method composed of the words handle{Signal}.
-Further processing relies on the given object.
-Objects which are descendants of Component (i.e. Control and Presenter) try to call handle{Signal} with relevant parameters.
+A signal causes the page to reload exactly like the original request (except when called via AJAX) and invokes the signalReceived($signal) method, whose default implementation in the Nette\Application\UI\Component class attempts to call a method composed of the words handle{Signal}.
+Further processing is up to the given object.
+Objects inheriting from Component (i.e., Control and Presenter) react by trying to call the handle{Signal} method with the appropriate parameters.

-The main receivers of signals are Presenters and visual components extending Control.
-A signal is a sign for an object that it has to do something – poll counts in a vote from user, box with news has to unfold, form was sent and has to process data and so on.
+The main recipients of signals will be Presenters and visual components inheriting from Control.
+A signal is intended to serve as a sign for an object that it should do something – a poll should count a vote from the user, a news block should expand and display twice as many news items, a form has been submitted and should process data, and so on.

-The URL for the signal is created using the Component::link() method.
-We pass the string {signal}! as the $destination parameter and the array of arguments we want to pass to the signal as $args.
-The signal is always called on the current presenter and action with the current parameters, the signal parameters are just added.
-In addition, the parameter ?do, which specifies the signal is added right at the beginning.
+The URL for a signal is created using the Component::link() method.
+As the $destination parameter, we pass the string {signal}! and as $args, an array of arguments we want to pass to the signal.
+The signal is always called on the current presenter and action with the current parameters; the signal parameters are just added.
+Additionally, the parameter ?do which specifies the signal is added right at the beginning.

-Its format is {signal} or {signalReceiver}-{signal}. {signalReceiver} is the name of the component in the presenter.
-This is why hyphen (inaccurately dash) can't be present in the name of components – it is used to divide the name of the component and signal, but it's possible to compose several components.
+Its format is either {signal} or {signalReceiver}-{signal}. {signalReceiver} is the name of the component in the presenter.
+Therefore, a hyphen cannot be used in the component name – it is used to separate the component name and the signal, although it is possible to nest multiple components this way.

 Example: